mk1121/students-enrolment/docs/DEVELOPMENT.md

 # Node.js (v18.0.0 or higher)
 node --version  # Should output v18.x.x or higher

-# npm (v8.0.0 or higher)
+# Bun (v1.0.0 or higher)
-npm --version   # Should output 8.x.x or higher
+bun --version   # Should output 1.x.x or higher

 # Git
 git --version   # Any recent version